Frank Zappa: Debut album: Freak Out!

 During the recording of Freak Out!, Zappa moved into a house in Laurel Canyon with friend Pamela Zarubica, who appeared on the album.
 The house became a meeting (and living) place for many LA musicians and groupies of the time, despite Zappa's disapproval of their illicit drug use.
 After a short promotional tour following the release of Freak Out!, Zappa met Adelaide Gail Sloatman.
 He fell in love within "a couple of minutes", and she moved into the house over the summer.
 They married in 1967, had four children and remained together until Zappa's death.

 Wilson nominally produced the Mothers' second album Absolutely Free (1967), which was recorded in November 1966, and later mixed in New York, although by this time Zappa was in de facto control of most facets of the production.
-It featured extended playing by the Mothers of Invention and focused on songs that defined Zappa's compositional style of introducing abrupt, rhythmical changes into songs that were built from diverse elements.
-Examples are "Plastic People" and "Brown Shoes Don't Make It", which contained lyrics critical of the hypocrisy and conformity of American society, but also of the counterculture of the 1960s.
+It featured extended playing by the Mothers of Invention and focused on songs that defined Zappa's compositional style of introducing abrupt rhythm changes into songs that were built from diverse elements.
+Examples are "Plastic People" and "Brown Shoes Don't Make It", which contained lyrics that lampooned the hypocrisy and conformity of American society, but also of the counterculture of the 1960s.
 As Zappa put it, "[W]e're satirists, and we are out to satirize everything."
-At the same time, Zappa had recorded material for an album of orchestral works to be released under his own name, Lumpy Gravy, released by Capitol Records in 1967.
-Due to contractual problems, the album was pulled.
-Zappa took the opportunity to radically restructure the contents, adding newly recorded, improvised dialogue.
-After the contractual problems were resolved, the album was reissued by Verve in 1968.
+At this time, Zappa had also recorded material for an album of orchestral works to be released under his own name, Lumpy Gravy, to be released by Capitol Records in 1967.
+Due to contractual problems, the album was held back.
+Zappa took the opportunity to radically restructure the material, adding newly recorded improvised dialogue.
+After the contractual problems were resolved, a new album of the same name was issued by Verve in 1968.
 It is an "incredible ambitious musical project", a "monument to John Cage", which intertwines orchestral themes, spoken words and electronic noises through radical audio editing techniques.